 Internationally, incubators have been proven to be an extremely successful model in economic development and employment growth.
 Today, an estimated 7,000 incubators exist worldwide.
-Among those, approximately 1,800 are in the US and 900 in Europe.
-Business incubation has been defined as the endowment of high-level business/ support services, including networks for contacts, to accelerate the development of entrepreneurial companies.
+Among those, approximately 1,800 are in the USA and 900 in Europe.
+Business incubation has been defined as the endowment of high-level business/support services, including networks for contacts, to accelerate the development of entrepreneurial companies.

 The rapid growth of business incubators is due to the confirmed track record of successfully generated new entrepreneurs, which has been achieved by the provision of services to support the entrepreneurial process and helping to increase success rates for generic start-ups or for technological start-up companies.
 Business incubators have become progressively important for economic development, particularly in relation to small business creation and to employment opportunities.
-Interest in business incubation comes from a variety of sources, which include local and regional governments, universities, chambers of commerce, science parks, private companies, private real estate developers and nonprofit organizations.
+Interest in business incubation comes from a variety of sources, which include local and regional governments, universities, chambers of commerce, science parks, private companies, private real estate developers and non-profit organizations.

-The objective of this paper is twofold: (1) discuss and analyze the adoption of incubators in international countries as success case studies, and (2) identify the lessons learned from successful incubators.
-The issues addressed are: (1) what are the performance indicators used for each case study, and (2) what are the lessons learned from the success of international case studies.
+The objective of this paper is twofold: first, discuss and analyse the adoption of incubators in international countries as success case studies; and second, identify the lessons learned from successful incubators.
+The issues addressed are: first, what

+World Journal of Science, Technology and Sustainable Development Vol. 11 No. 1, 2014 pp. 44-52 © Emerald Group Publishing Limited 2042-5945 DOI 10.1108/WJSTSD-08-2013-0030 are the performance indicators used for each case study; and second, what are the lessons learned from the success of international case studies.